 On the way to Apollo Bay, make a brief stop at Kennett River, which is home to numerous koala colonies.
-Then, stop at the Otway Ranges to immerse yourself in some of Australia's best rainforest scenery amongst tall trees, ancient plant life, and abundant ferns.
+Then, stop at the Otway Ranges to immerse yourself in some of Australia's best rainforest scenery among tall trees, ancient plant life, and abundant ferns.
 Next, explore Cape Otway Lighthouse, which is the oldest surviving lighthouse on mainland Australia.
-Other activities at the Otway Ranges include the Tree Top Walk, where you can experience a birds-eye view of the scenic ranges from the world’s tallest treetop walk and a Zip Line Tour, that allows you to zip through the leafy treetops of the ranges from one cloud station to another.
+Other activities at the Otway Ranges include the Tree Top Walk, where you can experience a birdseye view of the scenic ranges from the world’s tallest treetop walk, and a Zip Line Tour, that allows you to zip through the leafy treetops of the ranges from one cloud station to another.

 Then, visit one of the main attractions: The Twelve Apostles.
 The collection of windswept limestone stacks was formed by erosion over millions of years.
 There are only eight remaining out of the 12.
 These are best viewed at dawn or dusk, however.